microsoft/terraform-provider-power-platform/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: ""
+name: "Documentation Request"
-about: "Request documentation or examples of Terraform provider."
+about: "Request new documentation or updates to existing documentation to improve clarity or usefulness."
-labels: [triage, documenation]
+labels: [triage,documenation]
 assignees: ""

 ---